cweiske/jsonmapper/README.rst

 - Class names, with and without namespaces

   - ``Contact`` - exception will be thrown if the JSON value is ``null``
+- Backed enums, with and without namespaces

+  - ``Suit:string|Suit:int`` - exception will be thrown if the JSON value is not present in the enum
 - Arrays of simple types and class names:

   - ``int[]``